Powerlearnproject/se-day1-assignment-mohumphrey/README.md

 #Part 1: Introduction to Software Engineering

-Explain what software engineering is and discuss its importance in the technology industry.
+Explain what software engineering is and discuss its importance in the technology industry. it is a process of coming up with a software i.e systemic applicationof methods, tools and maintanance of high quality sofftware systems

-Identify and describe at least three key milestones in the evolution of software engineering.
+Identify and describe at least three key milestones in the evolution of software engineering. planning

-List and briefly explain the phases of the Software Development Life Cycle.
+List and briefly explain the phases of the Software Development Life Cycle. planning - this entails preparation towards the software one intends to develope requirements - it entails putting into consideration and analyzing whatever the software will require to give out the intended  output design - means how easy or flexible can one get around while using a given software developed. coding - initial putting into action the idea in a machine language testing - basically running it maybe in local servers to see if it meets the requirements. deployment - having the software in the market for easy access maintainance - constantly checking for bugs and any short comings

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.